tkambler/web-analytics-sandbox/README.md

 - Create a new feature flag with key: `foo`
 - Note the GrowthBook client-side SDK key and modify `./src/config.ts` accordingly.
 - Access the React client UI at: http://localhost:9011/

+## To Do

+- This repository currently lacks a tool for analyzing product analytics.
+In other words, a tool similar to Mixpanel.
+[Matomo](https://matomo.org/) (formerly Piwik) is a _possible_ option.

 ## Related Resources